bluetoother/ble-shepherd/README.md

 });
 ```

-With the power of node.js, you can build your own application console and design your own RESTful APIs in seconds. **ble-shepherd** opens another way of implementing IoT applications with BLE devices and helps you make your BLE devices happy onto the cloud.
+**ble-shepherd** opens another way of implementing IoT applications with BLE devices.
+With node.js, you can build your own application console and design your own RESTful APIs in seconds.
+It is easy to make your BLE devices happy onto the cloud.

 **Note**:
-At this moment, **ble-shepherd** is built on top of TI [CC254X BLE Network Processor](http://processors.wiki.ti.com/index.php/CC254X_WITH_EXT_MCU#Network_Processor) with the [ccBnp](https://github.com/hedywings/ccBnp) library and CSR8510 BLE4.0 USB Adapter's with [noble]() library.
+At this moment, **ble-shepherd** is built on top of [cc-bnp](https://github.com/hedywings/ccBnp) and [noble]() libraries.
+They are targeting on TI [CC254X BLE Network Processor](http://processors.wiki.ti.com/index.php/CC254X_WITH_EXT_MCU#Network_Processor) and CSR8510 BLE4.0 USB Adapter, respectively.
 This project may support TI [CC264X](http://processors.wiki.ti.com/index.php/CC2640_BLE_Network_Processor) BLE Network Processor in the near future (if I can get the development tools).
 Please let me know if you have any suggestions about the BLE SoC solutions.

 <br />
 <a name="Features"></a>
 ##Features

 - Building your machine network with BLE devices.
-- Controlling the network with no pain.
-Auto reconnection, permission of device joining, built-in database and many more.
+- Controlling the network with no pain, i.e., auto reconnection, permission of device joining, built-in database and many more.
-- Creating IoT applications with BLE devices is simple and quick.
+- Creating BLE IoT apps is simple and quick.
-- **ble-shepherd** can define its own _Services_ and _Characteritics_ to be a BLE gadget, not just plays as a network controller.
+- Allows you to define _Services_ and _Characteritics_ on **ble-shepherd** itself to make it a BLE gadget. **ble-shepherd** not just plays as a network controller.
 - Based-on node.js.
-It's easy to integrate BLE applications with other services or font-end frameworks, e.g., http server, express, React.js, Angular.js.
+It's easy to integrate BLE apps with other services or font-end frameworks, e.g., http server, express, React.js, Angular.js.

 <br />
 <a name="Installation"></a>